itsnporg/weekly_challenges/week-4/README.md

 ## Guidelines

-- Make sure to stay within the attack surface, which is limited to **`ctf.exe`**, and not the other assets on which this executable file depends upon.
+- Make sure to stay within the attack surface, which is limited to **`ctf.exe`**, and not the other assets upon which this executable file depends.

 - The challenge is fairly easy if you can figure out what the challenge title states.
 The entire challenge is based upon the challenge title; i.e. **3.Endianness16**.